JaredForchheimer/Hack-Coms/README.md

 Development began in VS Code with GitHub for version control.
 After experimenting with Roo Code to generate the backend, we encountered several issues and decided to rewrite the backend manually.
 Using Claude and ChatGPT for debugging and refinement, we replaced Postgres with a JSON storage model for flexibility and reduced complexity.
-This combination of manual coding and AI-assisted improvement produced a stable prototype emphasizing reliability and accessibility.
+This combination of manual coding and AI assisted improvement produced a stable prototype emphasizing reliability and accessibility.

 ---

 ## Lessons Learned
 - AI accelerates development but cannot replace deliberate design or debugging.
 - Accessibility requires attention to cultural and linguistic nuances, not just translation accuracy.
-- Simplicity in storage and structure often leads to greater long-term maintainability.
+- Simplicity in storage and structure often leads to greater long term maintainability.

 ---

 ## Challenges
-1. Debugging AI-generated backend code and dependency conflicts
+1. Debugging AI generated backend code and dependency conflicts
 2. Achieving realistic and expressive ASL video output
 3. Maintaining emotional and tonal consistency in multilingual summarization

 ---
 ## Tech Stack
 - Python 3.10+
+- Flask for web framework
 - Gemini API for text moderation
 - ElevenLabs API for audio generation
 - JSON storage for lightweight data persistence